and0125/portfolio-projects/nextjs-mongodb-clerk/notes.md

 added an about page too.

-created the logo with gradients.
+created the logo with gradients, and used a group to group the hover behavior of the two words in the logo